 Your library is here for you.
-Though our buildings are closed due to the unpredictable and harmful spread of COVID-19, Multnomah County Library has been expanding existing services and standing up new ones to ensure you can access library services when you need us most.
-While not a complete list, and we are adding more services, here are some of the ways we are continuing to serve the community:
+Though library buildings are closed due to COVID-19, Multnomah County Library continues to expand available library services.
+While not a complete list, here are some of the ways the library continues to serve the community:

 Delivering services in-person

-- Offering curbside pickup of holds at all 19 library locations, and opening book drops for patrons to return items.
+- Offering curbside pickup of holds at all 19 library locations, and returns for books and other items.

-- Updating our safety and operational procedures to ensure materials are quarantined and staff can work distanced and safely in spaces.
+- Continually reviewing and updating our safety and operational procedures to ensure materials are quarantined and staff can work distanced and safely in spaces.

 - Offering free, unlimited mobile/wifi printing at all 19 library locations.